muka/image-generator-mcp-server/README.md

 An mcp server that generates images based on image prompts

-This is a TypeScript-based MCP server that implements a simple notes system.
-It demonstrates core MCP concepts by providing:
+This is a TypeScript-based MCP server that implements image generation using **OPENAI**'s `dall-e-3` image generation model.

-- Resources representing text notes with URIs and metadata
-- Tools for creating new notes
-- Prompts for generating summaries of notes

 ## Features

-### Resources
-- List and access notes via `note://` URIs
-- Each note has a title, content and metadata
-- Plain text mime type for simple content access

 ### Tools
-- `create_note` - Create new text notes
+- `generate_image` - Generate an image for given prompt
-  - Takes title and content as required parameters
+  - Takes `prompt` as a required parameter
-  - Stores note in server state

-### Prompts
-- `summarize_notes` - Generate a summary of all stored notes
-  - Includes all note contents as embedded resources
-  - Returns structured prompt for LLM summarization
+  - Takes optional `shouldSaveToFile` and `imageName` to save the generated image in a `generated-images` directory on your desktop

 ## Development